Propagation in a kinetic reaction-transport equation: travelling waves and accelerating fronts: Existence and construction of travelling wave solutions

 \subsection{The linearized problem.}

 The aim of this first step is to solve the linearized equation of \eqref{eqkinwave} at $+ \infty$, in the regime of low density $f\ll 1$.
-Such an achievement gives information about the speed and the space decreasing rate of a travelling wave solution of the nonlinear problem, as for the Fisher-KPP equation.
-The linear problem for \eqref{eqkinwave} writes
+Such an achievement gives information about the speed and the space decreasing rate of a travelling wave solution of the nonlinear problem, as for the Fisher-KPP equation. \eb{The linearization of \eqref{eqkinwave} at $f=0$} writes

 We seek a solution having exponential decay at $+\infty$.
 More specifically we separate the variables in our ansatz: $f(x,v) = e^{-\lambda x} F(v)$, with $\int_V F(v)dv=1$.
 The next Proposition gathers the results concerning the linear problem.